CGNS/cgns.github.io/CGNS-ReST-site/source/general/FAQ.rst

 There is no full-time CGNS *"help desk"*.
 Instead, the CGNS community relies on both extensive documentation and other CGNS users for help and support.
 The documentation is available at :ref:`Documentation Home <CGNSHomePage>`.
 In particular, we recommend that beginning users consult the :ref:`User's Guide <DocUserGuide>`, which includes many example programs in both Fortran and C.
-If you still need help, please make use of the :ref:`Discussion Group <SupportCGNSTalk>`, via e-mail: cgnstalk@lists.nasa.gov.
+If you still need help, please make use of the :ref:`Discussion Group <SupportDiscussionForum>`, via e-mail: cgnstalk@lists.nasa.gov.
 We strongly encourage you to join this group so you can be a part of ongoing CGNS discussions and updates.

 .. tip::